pulsar17/blog/content/myfirsttalk.rst

 Final thoughts
 ***************
 I had so much fun - both before while preparing the slides and on the meetup day itself.
 I plan to give more talks in the future.
-I met so many new people there, each with a different background (I met a professional diver 🤿 from the Andaman's, who could have thought that!?).
+I met so many new people there, each with a different background (I met a professional diver 🤿 from the Andamans, who could have thought that!?).
 I also hope that I meet more such people.